theeye-io-team/theeye-changelog/README.md

 ### Web UI

-This release included a los Features and Fixes.
+This release included a lot of features and fixes.
 We will enumerate only the main changes.

 #### GENERAL FEATURES